tkmharris/tkmharris.github.io/content/flotsam/latin-square-wiphala.md

 draft: false
 ---

-I have been playing with Latin squares today.
+I've been playing with Latin squares today.
 Here is a [wiphala](https://en.wikipedia.org/wiki/Wiphala) arranged in the pattern of the 7 by 7 Latin square used on the cover of Ronald Fisher's *The Design of Experiments*.

 ![](/flotsam/img/fisher-wiphala.png)